MikalaiDrabovich/TensorScope/docs/README.md

 in column 'G(FL)OP/S achieved'.

-6) To compare to some other system, copy its 'data.tsv' to results/model_name directory, rename 'data.tsv' to 'data_from_another_system.tsv'.
+6) To compare to some other system, copy its 'data.tsv' to results/model_name directory, rename 'data.tsv' to 'data_2.tsv'.
+To compare two existing data.tsv files simply run

+python3 tensorscope.py sys1.tsv sys2.tsv data_compared.tsv data_unmatched_ops.tsv

 See results in 'data_compared.tsv', unmatched ops will be saved to 'data_unmatched_ops.tsv'